02 Valentines

 Loftin Amanda Award 2023

-Congratulations once Again to Pathobiology graduate student, PhD Candidate, Amanda Loftin, DVM!!
+Congratulations to Pathobiology graduate, Amanda Loftin, DVM, PhD!!

 Amanda was selected as a winner of the Empower Your Pitch!
 Competition hosted by PHutures.
 Amanda received the PHutures Award for Outstanding Creativity in Research Communication for her 3-minute presentation titled: "A Fishy Solution to the Organ Shortage Crisis".
 Congratulations to Amanda, for this extraordinary achievement, demonstrating your excellent communication skills as well as sharing the impact you and your team are making in the important field of organ transplant.